Can We Settle the Localization Debate With This?

 Related: Vehicle Import Hits All-Time High in FY21

-Unfortunately we say we are committed to battle the foreign exchange outflow but all we love to do is to release our anger on used car imports which doesn’t even make up to 20% of the problem.
-According to latest information, the import bill of CKD and SKD kits stood at record $1.6bn in FY21 as compared to $727m in FY20.
+Unfortunately, we say we are committed to battle the foreign exchange outflow but all we love to do is to release our anger on used car imports which doesn’t even make up to 20% of the problem.
+According to the latest information, the import bill of CKD and SKD kits stood at a record $1.6bn in FY21 as compared to $727m in FY20.
 Furthermore, in the first two months of the current financial year (2M-FY22), import of CKD/SKD kits for local assembly of vehicles swelled by 214% to $369m from $117m in the same period last fiscal year, while import of new CBU vehicles witnessed a surge of 118% to $103m from $47m in 2M-FY22.
-While we might have increased the spend beyond tolerance in form of CKD/ SKD import, the thing is, hysterically its all being labeled as ‘local’.
+While we might have increased the spend beyond tolerance in the form of CKD/ SKD import, the thing is, hysterically it is all being labeled as ‘local’.

-Recently, the Economic Advisory Group (EAG) also noted that new automobile policy is a repetition of the mistakes committed for over 40 years in automobile industry by applauding market-seeking FDI (foreign direct investment) and establishment of assembly plants, which are the lowest components of the entire value chain, least profitable and do not enable transfer of technology.
+Recently, the Economic Advisory Group (EAG) also noted that the new automobile policy is a repetition of the mistakes committed for over 40 years in the automobile industry by applauding market-seeking FDI (foreign direct investment) and establishment of assembly plants, which are the lowest components of the entire value chain, least profitable and do not enable transfer of technology.
 According to EAG, the inflow of FDI has been limited compared to profits earned and repatriated out of the country.

 Related: Economic Advisory Group Says Auto Policy is Damaging for Consumers

-Perhaps its high time we should brainstorm on how to uplift our auto parts sector which will eventually become the backbone of proper localization.
-Without which, we will remain importing CKD/ SKD stuff and will keep calling them ‘local’ only because they have been put together in our country.
-And to begin with, something similar to Monroney Label should be introduced, carrying necessary information about any vehicle sold in the country.
-Tax & other incentives should be offered based on level of localization achieved and complete ‘transfer of technology’ should be made mandatory for any model that has been in production for over 8 years.
+Perhaps it’s high time we should brainstorm on how to uplift our auto parts sector which will eventually become the backbone of proper localization.
+Without this, we will remain importing CKD/ SKD stuff and will keep calling them ‘local’ only because they have been put together in our country.
+And to begin with, something similar to the Monroney Label should be introduced, carrying necessary information about any vehicle sold in the country.
+Tax & other incentives should be offered based on the level of localization achieved and complete ‘transfer of technology’ should be made mandatory for any model that has been in production for over 8 years.

 Do you think the government should audit the achieved localization level of cars assembled in Pakistan?
 Let us know with your comments.